saud-aslam/Java-Applications/README.md

 <ul>
 <li>regex: a string on which search would be performed</li>
 <li>rootpath: path of the directory</li>
-<li>outFuile: path and name of output file where output search result would be stored</li>
+<li>outFile: path and name of output file where output search result would be stored</li>
 </ul>

 <h2 id="design-and-implementation">Design and Implementation</h2>